Module: SemanticBoolean

 Cache of regexp objects to match falsy string values in Rails

-terms with non-default encodings. ::Hash.new do |h, enc| h[enc] = ::Regexp.new(ACTIVE_SUPPORT_CORE_EXT_BLANK_RE.source.encode(enc), ACTIVE_SUPPORT_CORE_EXT_BLANK_RE. | ::Regexp::FIXEDENCODING) end
+blank?terms with non-default encodings. ::Hash.new do |h, enc| h[enc] = ::Regexp.new(ACTIVE_SUPPORT_CORE_EXT_BLANK_RE.source.encode(enc), ACTIVE_SUPPORT_CORE_EXT_BLANK_RE. | ::Regexp::FIXEDENCODING) end

 - VERSION =